gillian-guide/gillian-guide.github.io/docs/ru/enhancements.md

 Please use the following load order (put the number before the folder names) after installing the mods above:

-1. Minor Mods (any other mod you don't see below is considered minor - thier order doesn't matter that much but they should be loaded on top)
+1. Minor Mods (any other mod you don't see below is considered minor - their order doesn't matter that much but they should be loaded on top)
 2. Restored Trees Position
 3. Restored Pedestrians
 4. Higher Resolution Miscellaneous Pack